Clinical academic training

-- Academic Foundation Programme – A first step into clinical research on leaving Medical School
+- Specialised Foundation Programme – A first step into clinical research on leaving Medical School

 - Clinical Primer Scheme - for Medical, Dental and Veterinary clinical graduates who are considering a career as a clinical academic.
 This scheme which is run by the Elizabeth Blackwell Institute for Health Research offers research experience to help you decide your career path.

 - Academic Clinical Fellows - for clinicians who want a career in academic medicine allowing them to develop an idea for a PhD proposal

 - Doctoral Research Training Fellowship - Wellcome Trust funded GW4 Clinical Academic Training Programme, Medical Research Council (MRC), NIHR, charities (Out of Programme Research)